Maisie Williams: 2020–present

-2022: Pistol

 In the six-episode biopic limited series Pistol for FX, about the Sex Pistols, Williams plays the part of the real life punk rock icon Jordan (Pamela Rooke).
 The series is based on the 2018 memoir of guitarist Steve Jones, Lonely Boy: Tales from a Sex Pistol; and was executively produced and directed by Danny Boyle.
 Jordan was the archetypal subversive model whose 'distinctive Vivienne Westwood-designed outfits' and 'outrageous make-up' made her the original face of punk, and was co-credited with creating the punk fashion style.
 Williams' is under-utilis·ed but brings her "formidable screen presence" as the "untouchably cool" Jordan complete "with a vertical sheet of peroxide blonde hair."
 Rooke acted as an advisor on the show informing Williams that in portraying her, she would be playing a very strong female, "a woman set apart, really.
 I decided that I wanted to be me ... a walking work of art ...
 I was totally and utterly unshakable."
 Williams "sparkles" in the second episode's cold opening, when she recreates Jordan's cycling through her seaside home town and then commuting by train wearing a fully revealing transparent PVC top, to the consternation and heckling of the people around her, that straightforwardly presents punk movement's effect on society: a scene both The Guardian and Vogue judged to be one of the strongest in the series.
 Williams continued to embrace the punk-rock style for her Pistol press tour, thinking of her own public image the actress said that she was inspired by how Jordan used both her clothing and her physicality as a defiant presence, as a political statement that turned the male gaze in on itself and took control of the situation.

-2024: The New Look

 In May 2022, it was announced that Williams had been cast in the upcoming Apple drama series The New Look.
 Set under the backdrop of World War II occupied Paris, she portrays Catherine Dior (Legion of Honour recipient for her actions in the French resistance), the younger sister of the fashion designer Christian Dior whose style was at the time eclipsing that of Coco Chanel.
 The series was released in February 2024.
 A second season has been ordered.

-Forthcoming roles

 In May 2022, it was reported that Williams has been cast in Sinners vs Saints, an adaptation of Anthony Delano's "Joyce McKinney and the Case of the Manacled Mormon" an 'over the top' true story about an eccentric American who was accused of abducting and raping the subject of her sexual obsession, a Mormon missionary called Kirk Anderson, in England in the 1970s.
 In November 2024, George R.R.
 Martin hinted at a new project with her.